centminmod/centminmod/datamanagement/centmin.sh-menu-21.readme.md

 To restore the data from the backup, follow these steps:

 1. Transfer the backup file to the server where you want to restore the data.
-2. Extract the contents of the backup file using the command:
+2. Extract the contents of the backup file using these 2 commands:
    ```
    mkdir -p /home/restoredata
    tar -I zstd -xvf /home/databackup/070523-072252/centminmod_backup.tar.zst -C /home/restoredata